 These modes are the typical behaviors you will see from your device on a regular basis.
 They are the light patterns of a healthy device.

-Here's the typical pattern of a Tracker SoM after power up.
+Here's the typical pattern of after power up.

 When it is breathing cyan, your device is happily connected to the Internet.
 When it is in this mode, you can call functions and flash code.

 If your device is blinking magenta (red and blue at the same time), it is currently loading an app or updating its firmware.
-This state is triggered by a firmware update or by flashing code from the Web IDE or Desktop IDE.
+This state is triggered by a firmware update or by flashing code from the Web IDE, CLI, or Workbench.
 You might see this mode when you connect your device to the cloud for the first time.

 Note that, if you enter this mode by holding